People often ask me the source of the name, “Creating Extraordinary Futures.”

 And yet the word can also be read as “extra ordinary.”

 The path of the work that I do with people often leads through extra ordinary.
-Through building the capacity to be more and more in this moment, in the absence of story, in the presence of unlimited potential and capacity for change.
+Through greater presence in this moment, in the absence of story, and greater ability to tap into our unlimited potential and capacity for change.

 To me, an extraordinary future is any future that is unlimited by the stories that have brought you to this point.
 While it may feel impossible, I can assure you it’s not.